silencebeat/android-easypush/README.md

   2. easypushlib.jar as library

 # how to use
-  Initialize pushhelper class into your activity
+  Initialize PushHelper class into your activity

   ```
   pushHelper = new PushHelper(this, "http://yourdomain.com", "YOUR_EASYPUSHSERVER_KEY");